Build the adaptive thinking and problem-solving skills employers want with the MiM’s core courses.

 Apply your learning in two integrated modules - engage in case studies, class discussion and business simulations.

 Fast-track your decision-making skills; dive deep using data from real-world organisations; and experience LondonLAB, a live business project supported by faculty and business leaders.

 Lay the groundwork for your learning before term starts.
-LBS online modules in finance, accounting and statistics blend seamlessly into the rest of your core courses.
-Other pre-work including Excel and programming ensures that you are up to speed on the applications used in the core.
+LBS online modules in finance and accounting blend seamlessly into the rest of your core courses.
+Other pre-work including data analytics and programming ensures that you are up to speed on the applications used in the core.

 Pre-programme courses are mandatory, but students with prior knowledge and experience in these areas may take the online tests without completing the coursework.

 Examine the market mechanics of microeconomic business scenarios such as supply and demand, power and pricing strategies and segmentation and capacity.

 Business decisions are often too complex to be made by intuition alone.
 We need to communicate the structure of our reasoning, defend it to adversarial challenge and deliver presentations that show we have done a thorough analysis.
 We also need to understand and make use of various sources of data, organise the inputs of experts and colleagues and use state-of-the-art business software to provide analytical support to our reasoning.

 Equip yourself with analytical thinking and powerful tools and become more effective in these tasks.
 Learn how to perform data analysis to support decision making, build simple but powerful models that test your intuitive reasoning, develop managerial thinking and facilitate the communication of your recommendations.

 Experience a combination of lectures, real-life case studies, computer workshops and discussions and develop specific skills in the areas of decision modelling, risk assessment, business simulation and resource management.
 Identify the areas where analytics can add the most value, select appropriate types of analyses and apply them in a small-scale, quick-turnaround but high-impact fashion.